medjabir/commerce-pwa-studio/src/pages/tutorials/setup-storefront/index.md

 ## Run the scaffolding tool

-In your terminal, navigate to the directory where you want to install your storefront project and run the [scaffolding][] tool.
+In your terminal, navigate to the directory where you want to install your storefront project and run the [scaffolding](/guides/packages/buildpack/scaffolding/) tool.

-[scaffolding]: /guides/packages/buildpack/scaffolding/

 ### Scaffolding tool commands